Communes of Mali

-A Commune is the third-level administrative unit in Mali.
-Mali is divided into eight regions and one capital district (Bamako).
+A commune is the third-level administrative unit in Mali.
+Mali is divided into ten regions and one capital district (Bamako).
 These subdivisions bear the name of their principal city.
-The regions are divided into 49 Cercles.
-The Cercles and the district are divided into 703 Communes, with 36 Urban Communes and 667 Rural Communes, while some larger Cercles still contain Arrondissements above the Commune level, these are organisational areas with no independent power or office.
-Rural Communes are subdivided in Villages, while Urban Communes are subdivided into Quartier (wards or quarters).
+The regions are divided into 56 cercles.
+The cercles and the district are divided into 703 communes, with 36 urban communes and 667 rural communes, while some larger cercles still contain arrondissements above the commune level, these are organisational areas with no independent power or office.
+Rural communes are subdivided into villages, while urban communes are subdivided into quartier (wards or quarters).
 Communes usually bear the name of their principal town.
-The capital, Bamako, consists of six Urban Communes.
-There were initially 701 communes until the Law No. 01-043 of 7 June 2001 created two new Rural Communes in the desert region in the north east of the country: Alata, Ménaka Cercle in the Gao Region and Intadjedite, Tin-Essako Cercle in the Kidal Region.
+The capital, Bamako, consists of six urban communes.
+There were initially 701 communes until Law No. 01-043 of 7 June 2001 created two new rural communes in the desert region in the north east of the country: Alata, Ménaka Cercle in the Gao Region and Intadjedite, Tin-Essako Cercle in the Kidal Region.

-Not every built up area (which might be described as a town) is a Commune, and not every Commune (especially Rural Communes) contains a large town.
-In most cases where towns and Communes coincide, Commune borders extend beyond built up areas and are, like the Communes of France on which they were based during the colonial period, an administrative structure.
-Unlike French Communes, they are not the lowest level administrative structure of the nation.
+Not every built up area (which might be described as a town) is a commune, and not every commune (especially rural communes) contains a large town.
+In most cases where towns and communes coincide, commune borders extend beyond built up areas and are, like the communes of France on which they were based during the colonial period, an administrative structure.
+Unlike French communes, they are not the lowest level administrative structure of the nation.

-Legally, the Commune structure was created by Law no 96- 059/AN- RM of 4 November 1996.
+Legally, the commune structure was created by Law No. 96-059/AN-RM of 4 November 1996.
 The communes generally retain the same boundaries as the former arrondissements.
-Commune affairs are directed by a Commune Council (conseil communal) of elected members and a Commune executive (bureau communal) of the elected Mayor and three adjutants.
-The executive is tasked with carrying out the directives voted by the Council.
-National policies are carried out by a Sub-Prefect (sous préfet), who also carries out certain of the Council's directives over the local arms or national bodies.
+Commune affairs are directed by a commune council (conseil communal) of elected members and a commune executive (bureau communal) of the elected mayor and three adjutants.
+The executive is tasked with carrying out the directives voted by the council.
+National policies are carried out by a sub-prefect (sous préfet), who also carries out certain of the council's directives over the local arms or national bodies.